jjvanzon/Piano-Playing-Docs/debussy-arabesque-1/debussy-arabesque-1-todo.md

 ### 2021-11-26 TODO Copying Analyses to New Sheet Music

-- [ ] Erase the chords from the sheet music with the original analysis.
+- [x] Erasing the chords from the sheet music with the original analysis.
 - [ ] I may not have copied all fingering things to a new version.